ReactMrk/kata-session-3/README.md

 **Exercise 1.**

 Create a test for alert component.
 The new test should be a unit test, so the custom hook should be mocked.
+The file where you need towrite the tests is Alert.spec.js

+As you will find in the file, you need to write a test to assert the component is rendered when useAlert() custom hook is true, and to assert that nothing is display if the custom hook is false.

 **Exercise 2.**